Disqualification (DQ) Topics

-A disqualified student is no longer eligible to continue in a specific degree program/objective due to one or more academic reasons.
+A disqualified student is no longer eligible to continue in their degree program/objective due to one or more academic reasons.
 There are three reasons a student may be disqualified:

 - Failing the Qualifying Exam - either a first or second QE fail.